 The game is set in a powerful Empire that is surrounded by hostile barbarians on all sides.
 The Empire has grown in power and size for centuries but has experienced a decline in recent decades with territories along the borders being overrun by barbarians.
 Around a fifth of the territory the Empire controlled at its height has been lost to a series of incursions that an Empire focused on internal politics was ill-equipped to repulse.

 The game began shortly after the death of Empress Britta, leaving the collective player base as the most powerful individuals in the Empire.
 While the Imperial Senate has since elected a new Throne, Lisabetta, the challenge remains - to restore the Empire to its former glory by regaining the lands that have been lost, and to secure its future.

-The Empire is formed from nine culturally distinct nations.
+The Empire is formed from ten culturally distinct nations.
 Each nation has its own culture and customs but they are politically and legally unified.
 Although the players are all fundamentally on the same side there is rivalry between nations, with players competing with each other to lead the Empire and achieve their own goals.

 Events represent the moments when the powerful and significant members of the Empire come together to shape its future.
 These are times when characters can take bold actions - there will be votes in the Senate and the Synod, opportunities to practise powerful magic, chances to make your fortune or gain a lucrative seat on the Bourse; and forays through the Sentinel Gate - battles an skirmishes to be fought that will determine the outcome of the Empire's military campaigns or quests in pursuit of more personal goals.

 Look and feel